Secure and accurate

 How fingerprint clocking works in practice

-A fingerprint system records the unique pattern of each employee’s fingerprint as an encrypted template, then matches their live scan against it at each clocking.
-For the full detail on how the technology and data protection work, see our biometric time and attendance page.
+A fingerprint system records the unique pattern of each employee’s fingerprint as a mathematical template, then matches their live scan against it at each clocking.
+For more on the technology see our biometric time and attendance page, and for exactly what is stored and how it is deleted see our data security page.
 What sets fingerprint apart is how it performs day to day.

 Computime biometric fingerprint clocking in and access control terminal